undefined06855/snail-asm/README.md

 # snail-asm
-A custom version of assembly (that runs on the web), that I made in a couple days.
+A custom assembly-like interpreted language (that runs on the web, in your browser), that I made in a couple days.
 Very, very slow, and not very useful.

 The list of instructions has been moved to inside the website.